Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter05.rst

 :py:meth:`.Write.create_doc` calls :py:meth:`.Lo.create_doc` with the text document service name (the ``Lo.DocTypeStr.WRITER`` enum value is ``swriter``).
 Office creates a TextDocument_ service with an XComponent_ interface, which is cast to the XTextDocument_ interface, and returned:

+The ``XTextDocument`` instance is passed to :py:class:`~ooodev.write.WriteDoc` which is a wrapper around the document, and provides many convenience methods for accessing the document's text and cursors:

 .. tabs::